theseniordads/monomental/DOCS/README.md

 The unpacked executable was 267K, (from a packed 122K) which was a slight surprise, as one of the few things we remember about coding the demo all those years ago was that we used the Atomik v3.5 packer to pre-pack the Degas PI3 images we used in the demo, and depack them on the fly in-demo as needed.
 We did this on the basis that with the amount of pictures used, we'd need to pre-pack them in order for the demo to work on a 1 meg STFM, and given that the images are all single bitplane images rather than interleaved bitplanes, it would probably pack better, saving even more memory, raising the possibility of it even working on a half meg STFM!
 So if most of the data is already packed, we wouldn't have expected packing the resulting executable would lead it to have been packed by *that* much further.
 We'd later find out why this was.

 In the past, we might have used Easyrider to dissassemble the program, but we couldn't find it anywhere.
 However, thanks to [DHS's Files Section](https://www.dhs.nu/files.php?t=codingtool), we *could* find TT-Digger v6.2, which was a more recently supported program, and actually did a seemingly better job of dissassembling the program!
 The caveat with using disassemblers is that they often make "educated" guesses about what's code and what's data, and a lot of the time, they're completely wrong.
-So you often get disassemble code where the "data" is represented by 68000 code that looks like it would blow up the machine it was running on!
+So you often get disassembled code where the "data" is represented by 68000 code that looks like it would blow up the machine it was running on!
 There was a lot of that in the dissembled code, but it appeared to make a better go of it than we can remember from Easyrider.
-(You can see the dissassembled code- all 1383K of it- in `[DISSASSMB\MONOMNTL.S](https://github.com/theseniordads/monomental/blob/main/DISSASSMB/MONOMNTL.S)`)
+(You can see the dissassembled code- all 1383K of it- in [`DISSASSMB\MONOMNTL.S`](https://github.com/theseniordads/monomental/blob/main/DISSASSMB/MONOMNTL.S).

 When went back to Windows-land and loaded the source into the editor, we noticed straight away it was using code and macros we used in other demos which we *did* have the source code for, so could copy over include source files from other demos.
 There were also common routines such as swapping screens which allowed us to do things like a global replace of labels like 'L267382123' with 'swap_screens'.